 In other words, it’s a mistake to assume the ALMM is like a Harvard MBA lite.
 That said, I think there is real value in some of the on-campus classes that expose students to important business concepts.
 There are takeaways that can be brought back to the workplace, or help students shift their careers in a new direction.
 For students who cannot enroll in a full-time MBA program, ALM in Management classes are an attractive alternative.

-(See note at the bottom of this post regarding 2014 change in official guidelines) If you are a graduate of the Harvard Extension School, how should you list this accomplishment on your résumé, or on LinkedIn?
+(See note at the bottom of this post regarding 2014 and 2019 changes in official guidelines) If you are a graduate of the Harvard Extension School, how should you list this accomplishment on your résumé, or on LinkedIn?

 That’s easy.
 You type “Harvard Extension School” in the place where the university name is supposed to go.
 For the degree name, write out “Bachelor of Liberal Arts” or “Master of Liberal Arts”, or type the official designation, ALB or ALM.
 Then add “Museum Studies”, “History”, “Biology”, “Information Technology”, “Management”, or other concentration in the place where the field of study is listed.

 Simple, right?
-It clearly identifies the school you attended, the degree you received, and your area of concentration.
+It clearly identifies the school you attended, the degree you received, and what you studied.

 However, for some Harvard Extension School graduates, it is not so simple.
 For evidence of this, take a look at this comment on a recent Atlantic essay about the Extension School: